Burlington Center: After opening

-Decline and redevelopment
+Mid-2000s–2018: Decline and redevelopment

-In recent years, The Burlington Center mall saw an increase in the vacancy rate with few national chains remaining in the mall.
+Starting in the mid-2000s, Burlington Center's success was turning around, following the rise of e-commerce, and competition from modern shopping centers and recently expanded ones, such as Quaker Bridge Mall.
+The 2010s saw an increase in the vacancy rate with few national chains remaining in the mall.
 In January 2010, Macy's announced that its Burlington Center location would close by March 2010.
 In June 2012, the mall was sold at auction to Moonbeam Equities for $4.4 million.
-In 2014, JCPenney left the mall as part of the chain's round of closures affecting 33 locations nationwide, leaving Sears as the only anchor store at the mall.
+In January 2014, JCPenney left the mall as part of the chain's round of closures affecting 33 locations nationwide, leaving Sears as the only anchor store at the mall.

-In 2014, the mall announced plans for redevelopment that would demolish the former Macy's and JCPenney and replace it with an outdoor shopping area.
+In February 2014, Moonbeam Capital Investments announced plans for redevelopment that would demolish the former Macy's and JCPenney and replace it with an outdoor shopping area.
 Construction was expected to begin by the summer of 2016, but work was delayed as a result of lease renegotiations with Sears, a primary property holder.

+Chuck E. Cheese closed its doors on October 2, 2016, exacerbating Burlington Center's low traffic by removing a popular, family-friendly entertainment center.
 Throughout 2017, the mall continued to decline.
 By summer 2017, only a few stores were left at the mall, including a food pantry, arcade, Bath & Body Works, and Foot Locker.
 The food court was completely vacant and portions of the parking lot were overgrown with weeds.
-As of the 2017 Christmas season, two non-profits were asked to leave the mall by December 22.
+In the 2017 Christmas season, two non-profits–the Burlington Township Food Pantry and Burlington Center Mission–were evicted, being requested to leave the mall by December 22.

-The mall voluntarily closed on January 8, 2018 due to extensive damage from a burst water pipe, after originally planning to close in March 2018.
+Burlington Center Mall was at its peak as a "dead mall" in late 2017.
+The mall's plants were removed, and it voluntarily closed on January 8, 2018 due to extensive damage from the mall's fire sprinkler system, after originally planning to close in March 2018.
 The Sears store located on the property, which was under separate ownership than the rest of the mall, remained open.

 On May 31, 2018, it was announced that Sears would be closing in September 2018 as part of a plan to close 72 stores nationwide, leaving the mall entirely without tenants.

-In January 2019, Clarion Partners LLC was moving ahead with plans to acquire the former mall from Moonbeam Capital Investments LLC and demolish it for an industrial development.
+In January 2019, Clarion Partners, LLC was moving ahead with plans to acquire the former mall from Moonbeam Capital Investments, LLC and demolish it for an industrial development.
 OClario Partners purchased the mall for $22 million.
 On February 1, 2019, a large bronze elephant named Petal that had been in the mall since 1982 was moved out of the closed mall and was relocated to the Burlington Riverwalk.

-In November, 2019, a new proposal was introduced for the redevelopment of the mall, including retail, restaurants, 400 to 500 housing units and several large warehouses.
+In November 2019, a new proposal, known as The Crossings, was introduced for the redevelopment of the mall, including retail, restaurants, 400 to 500 housing units and several large warehouses.
 Following the demolition of the mall in 2021, construction on a warehouse on the former site of the mall began in 2022.